clwilkening/project1GA/README.md

 ####My approach
 I broke down what the game needed to do into smaller sections.
 First I focsued on the user getting the buttons to blink.
-Then I focused on simon getting them to blink.
+Then I focused on Simon getting them to blink.
 After that, I wrote the functions for the game functionality.
 Once I had a working MVP, I spent some time with CSS and trying to implement modals.
 Take a look at my wireframe below.